aerospike/aerospike-client-python/doc/admin_set_password.md

 **password**, the password of the user to be set in the Aerospike database.

-**policies**, the dictionary of policies to be given while setting the password of a user in the database.
+**policy**, the dictionary of policy options to be given while setting the password of a user in the database.

 ## Return Values
 Returns an integer status code